-- Create the role of local administration in development of local credits carbon markets from the controlling and management point of view; - Providing levels of transparency and public reporting of the management activities of the voluntary market in order to bring confidence to the sector and to work towards developing a common understanding of the term 'carbon neutral'; - Regions can control offset quality, whether in voluntary or mandatory markets, especially for what that concern the additionality of the project and associated emissions reductions; - Regions would provide purchasers with a great deal of information about sellers' projects.
+- Create the role of local administration in development of local credits carbon markets from the controlling and management point of view; - Provide levels of transparency and public reporting of the management activities of the voluntary market in order to bring confidence to the sector and to work towards developing a common understanding of the term 'carbon neutral';

-Regional registry can be an observatory of carbon reduction, soil increase and serve as measure of regional carbon policy, including all kind of stakeholders.
+- Control offset quality, whether in voluntary or mandatory markets, especially for what that concern the additionality of the project and associated emissions reductions; - Provide purchasers with a great deal of information about sellers' projects. - Develop a regional registry that can become an observatory of carbon reduction, soil increase and serve as measure of regional carbon policy, including all kind of stakeholders.
 EU region can serve as local carbon standard.